 THIRD FORT (a ‘Saxon Shore’ fort)

-This was a coastal defense fort that was also used as a supply base for the Romans.
-Built around 330 AD it would continue to be used into the early 400s .
+The third fort was a coastal defense fortification that was also used as a supply base for the Romans.
+Built around 330 AD it would continue to be used into the early 400s.
 By this stage in history, the threat was no longer coming from the indigenous British people, but from overseas.
-In the East it was the Saxons, but in the West it would be raiders from Ireland.
-A defensive line along the west of Britain included not only Lancaster but also Holyhead (Roman Caer Gybi) and Cardiff ( Roman Waliau- a fort thought to be very like our one).
+In the east it was the Saxons, but in the west it would be raiders from Ireland.
+A defensive line along the west of Britain included not only Lancaster but also Holyhead (Roman Caer Gybi) and Cardiff ( Roman Waliau- a fort thought to be very like the one at Lancaster).
 Numerus Barcariorum were now the only garrison.

-It was constructed on a different alignment from the last fort and reused stone from it.
-The site extended further down the north and eastern slopes of Castle Hill than previous forts, reaching down to give greater protection to a now expanded port and military zone.
-New features of the fort included large protruding bastions on which to mount defensive artillery
+The ‘Saxon Shore’ fort was constructed on a different alignment from the last one and reused stone from it.
+The site extended further down the northern and eastern slopes of Castle Hill than previous forts, reaching down to give greater protection to a now expanded port and military zone.
+New features included large protruding bastions on which to mount defensive artillery